kushalkhanalgit/Ansible-Buttler/README.md

 #Refer to following instrution from David on how to create it :
 #https://www.youtube.com/watch?v=TmGNtvh1eeY
-#Basically, we will now get a server where we can ssh onto ; then we can create a lab
+#Basically, we will now get a server where we can ssh onto ; then we use one sandbox
-#with few nodes in there, and have its inventory listed to query the routers info
+#which has inventory of Cisco XE in order to perform some programming
-#Once you create your account and loginto : http://bit.ly/freecml , under CML tab
+#Once you create your account and loginto : http://bit.ly/freecml , go to
+#'SANDBOX LABS' next to 'RESERVATIONS'.
+Remember we are not reserving a slot to
+#perform lab.
+On left to 'BROWSE BY CATEGORY' , in the drop-down select 'Always-On'.
+#Select 'IOS XE on CSR Recommended Code AlwaysOn'.
+Now in 'INSTRUCTIONS' tab, if you
-#you will find instruction on SSH details and what IP/name to be used to connect to
+#browse down, you will have details how to connect to this IOS XE under 'Access Details'

-#the nodes created.
+#test SSH to this offered device :
+$ssh -v developer@ios-xe-mgmt.cisco.com -p 8181
+# Test connection via Ansible
+#prepare a file to be used for connection.
+Example : check 'inventory' in files list

 ===================================================================================